 Our management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934, as amended).
 Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we evaluated the effectiveness of our internal control over financial reporting based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
-As permitted by the Public Company Accounting Oversight Board auditing standards, the company's October 31, 2016, acquisition of Car-O-Liner Holding AB (which represented less than 4% of total assets at December 31, 2016, and less than 1% of 2016 net sales) was excluded from the scope of management's assessment of internal control over financial reporting as of December 31, 2016, our internal control over financial reporting was effective at a reasonable assurance level.
+As permitted by the Public Company Accounting Oversight Board auditing standards, the company's October 31, 2016, acquisition of Car-O-Liner Holding AB (which represented less than 4% of total assets at December 31, 2016, and less than 1% of 2016 net sales) was excluded from the scope of management's assessment of internal control over financial reporting as of December 31, 2016.
+Based on this assessment, the company's management believes that, as of December 31, 2016, our internal control over financial reporting was effective at a reasonable assurance level.
 The company's internal control over financial reporting as of December 31, 2016, has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in its attestation report, which is included herein.